radicalaphid/BirdDescription/README.md

 # BirdDescription
-Find out what a bird is.
+Find out what bird it is.